-- The initial term of the assisted lease must be for at least one year. - During the initial term of the lease, the owner may not raise the rent. - The lease must include any provisions for renewal of the lease.
+The initial term of the assisted lease must be for at least one year, but may not exceed two years.

+During the initial term of the lease, the owner may not raise the rent.

+The lease must include any provisions for renewal of the lease.